DDrew73/491h/labs/lab7/lab7.md

 - HC-SR04 ultrasonic range sensor breakout board
 - Ruler
 - MM jumper wires
+- 10k resistor
+- potentiometer

 ## Deliverables
-- Code that continuously graphs the ultrasonic rangefinder's distance measurement (correctly converted), corrects for any detected nonlinearity, and turns on an LED with varying intensity depending on obstacle distance
+- Code that continuously outputs the ultrasonic rangefinder's distance measurement in centimeters using a custom function and turns on an LED with varying intensity depending on obstacle distance

 ## Extensions
 - Walk around the room using only your breadboard for guidance, if you dare!